Chrysostomus/limepanel/README.md

 # limepanel
-I3bar style panel for bspwm
+I3bar style panel for bspwm and scripts to make bspwms multihead behave like that of i3